chadmeyer/dominican-liturgy/traditional_office_of_the_dead.md

 8. Psalm 41; Ant 8: Heal my soul for I have sinned against you.
 9. Psalm 42; Ant 9: My soul is thirsting for God, the God of my life, when can I enter and see the face of God?

-V. Do not give israel, your dove, to the hawk,
+V. Do not give Israel, your dove, to the hawk,
-R. Not forget the life of your poor servants for ever.
+R. Nor forget the life of your poor servants for ever.

 Our Father... (silently) ...And lead us not into temptation.
 R. But deliver us from evil.